Xanzara/xanzara.com/docs/quicksheet.md

 Soul of the Archdruid is still the best legendary in most situations, although it's lead is smaller so it's not as mandatory as in the past.

-Chatoyant is slightly worse, but still an alright choice - situationally very useful because it allow you to pool longer (such as when you have forced downtime, think Fallen Avatar) and for holding energy from predator procs.
+Chatoyant is slightly worse, but still an alright choice - situationally very useful because it allow you to pool longer (such as when you have forced downtime, think Fallen Avatar) and for holding energy from [Predator](http://www.wowdb.com/spells/202021-predator) procs.

 Ideally you always want to use atleast one of these two rings.